Twas a few days days before Christmas,

 Not a creature was ready, not even a mouse,

-There were no stockings by the chimney ever so bare,
+There were no stockings by the chimney so bare,

-And no thoughts that St Nicholas soon would be there.
+And no thoughts that Santa would ever be there.

 The children were outside, not snug in their beds,